 Now, it’s time to check the deck’s front to rear measurement.
 With the deck still in the 3-inch cutting height, position the right mower blade in the front to rear position.
 Use the leveling gauge to measure from the right front blade tip to the ground.
 Turn the blade 180 degrees and measure from the right rear blade tip to the ground.
 The height of the rear blade tip should be between 3-6 mm higher than the front blade tip.
 If this is not the case, make the necessary adjustments.

 With a level mower deck, you will be able to mow with confidence and eliminate uneven cuts.
-If you have any questions about leveling mower decks or you’re looking for mowing equipment to add to your fleet, contact your local John Deere dealer.
+If you have any questions about how to level a mower deck, or you’re looking for mowing equipment to add to your fleet, contact your local John Deere dealer.